Glimmering-Stallion/pca-temporal-word-embeddings/README.md

 - Reduce the dimensionality of word embeddings on different time periods.
 - Visualize changes in semantic relationships of words over time.
 - Quantify the "volatility" of certain words over time.
+- Quantify the co-occurrent patterns of word groups over time.

 ## Approach

 ### Data Preparation
 - Historical word embeddings for each decade (e.g., 1880 to 1980) were used.
-- The embeddings were subsampled, standardized, and reduced using PCA.
+- The embeddings were subsampled, preprocessed, standardized, and dim-reduced with PCA.

 ### PCA Implementation Steps
 1. **Standardization**: Center data by subtracting mean and scaling by standard deviation.